THE SUN-KISSED SOUTH: GERMANY'S SOUTHERN RIESLINGS UND PINOT NOIR, THE OTHER WHITES, BEAUTIFUL ALSACE WINE COUNTRY, THE CULINARY REGIONS....

 - We will experience the German red wine revolution and discover the German Pinot-Noir country.

-- We will enjoy gourmet and Michelin-star meals in the south of Germany and in Alsace.
+- We will enjoy 3 exquisite meals at Michelin-starred restaurants in Germany and in Alsace.

-- We will hop across the Rhine river into France to experience the difference between German and Alsatian wines.
+- We will experience the difference between German and Alsatian wines.

 - We will travel through quietly beautiful sun-kissed rolling hills planted with vines as far as the eye can see.